Skip to main content

 Dongelberg Castle, locally known as Château de Dongelberg, lies in the village of the same name, in the province of Walloon Brabant in the Wallonia region in Belgium.

-The first mention of a fortification at this site was however in 1459.
-In 1659 only ruins of this fortification remained.
-Later during 17th century the castle was rebuilt and embellished.
-It then had a high, square keep.
+The first Lords of Dongelberg were mentioned in the early 12th century.
+The first record of a fortification at this site was, however, in 1459.
+By 1659, only ruins remained of this fortification.
+Later, during the 17th century, the castle was rebuilt and embellished, featuring a tall, square keep.

-In the second half of the 19th century, the architect Parent gave Dongelberg Castle its present appearance; an imposing neo-Louis-XIII castle with a tall, square tower out of sandy limestone with a medieval look.
+In the second half of the 19th century, architect Parent gave Dongelberg Castle its current appearance, transforming it into an imposing neo-Louis-XIII castle with a tall, square tower made of sandy limestone, giving it a medieval look.
+If the present tower is the original keep is questionable because it bears little resemblance to the keep depicted in a late 17th-century drawing of the castle.

 Gallery